-- 1. The "Industrial Waste Survey" as required by Part II.B.1. consists of; - a.
-Identifying each industrial user (IU) and determining if the IU is a signification industrial user (SIU), - b.
-Determination of the qualitative and quantitative characteristics of each discharge, and - c.
-Appropriate production data. - 2.
+- 1. Updated the industrial waste survey with the following information: - a.
+Identifying information for each industrial user (IU), to determining if the IU is a signification industrial user (SIU); - b.
+Evaluate if an industrial user has the potential to discharge process wastewater to the POTW: - c.
+Determination of the qualitative and quantitative characteristics of each discharge; and - d.
+Industrial user production data for products being manufactured. - 2.
 The IWS must be maintained and updated with IU information as necessary, to ensure that all IUs are properly permitted and/or controlled at all times.
 Updates must be submitted to the Director sixty (60) days following a change to the IWS. - 3.
-Evaluate all significant industrial users at least once every two years to determine if they need to develop a slug prevention plan.
-If a slug prevention plan is required, the permittee shall notify the Director. - 4.
-Notify all significant industrial users of their obligation to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - 5.
-The permittee must notify the Director of any new introductions by new or existing SIUs or any substantial change in pollutants from any major industrial source.
-Such notice must contain the information described in 1. above, and be forwarded no later than sixty (60) days following the introduction or change.
+The permittee must notify the Director of any new introductions by new or existing IUs or any substantial change in pollutants from any major industrial source.
+Such notice must contain the information described in 1. above, and be forwarded no later than sixty (60) days following the introduction or change. - D. General and Specific Prohibitions.
+The permittee must ensure that no IU violates any of the general or specific standards.
+If an IU is found violating a general or specific standard the permittee must notify the Director within 24 hours of the event.
+The general prohibitions and the specific prohibitions apply to each User introducing pollutants into a POTW whether or not the User is subject to other Pretreatment Standards or any national, State or local Pretreatment Requirements.
+The general prohibitions and the specific prohibitions apply to each User introducing pollutants into a POTW whether or not the User is subject to other Pretreatment Standards or any national, State or local Pretreatment Requirements. - 1.
+General prohibition Standards.
+A User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference.

-PART II DISCHARGE PERMIT NO. UT0020893 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0026026 PRETREATMENT